-This free application allows you to send a print job to your Google Cloud Print enabled printer from your Mac.
+This application, downloadable from Mac App Store, allows you to send a print job to your Google Cloud Print enabled printer from your Mac.
 You can even specify most of the print options supported by your Google Cloud Print enabled printer after buying the In-App purchase through the Mac App Store.
 This tool also lists the jobs that have been printed to this printer so that you could track them.

-The recommended way is to use automator to create a print-plugin and use this application from most application's print dialog.
+Although the automator based approach was the recommended way of using 'Cloud Printer' application, we recommend users to use the more powerful Virtual Printer method described above.
+You can also use automator to create a print-plugin and use this application from most application's print dialog.
 Here is a step-by-step Guide to setup an automator based integration into Print Dialog:

 - Open Automator in Mac